-1.11.5 Glass bead: Most beads are treated to ensure free-flow operation, even in environments of moderately high humidity.
-Glass beads subjected to excessive moisture may be reused only after thoroughly drying and breaking up of any clumps.

-- 1.11.6 Lightweight and fine-mesh media: When using lightweight (such as agricultural) media or fine-mesh (180-mesh and finer) media, the reclaimer inlet baffle may need to be removed to retain media and avoid carry over.
-On reclaimer models with bolt-on removable topes, baffle removal and replacement is easily accomplished, as explained in Section 7.13.
+- 1.11.5 Glass bead: Most beads are treated to ensure free-flow operation, even in environments of moderately high humidity.
+Glass beads subjected to excessive moisture may be reused only after thoroughly drying and breaking up of any clumps. - 1.11.6 Lightweight and fine-mesh media: When using lightweight (such as agricultural) media or fine-mesh (180-mesh and finer) media, the reclaimer inlet baffle may need to be removed (as noted in Section 7.13) to retain media and avoid carryover.
+On reclaimer models with bolt-on removable tops, baffle removal and replacement is easily accomplished.
 Reclaimers with welded-on tops require grinding to remove the baffle and once it is removed it cannot be replaced. - 1.11.7 Plastic media: Plastic media requires a blast machine with a 60-degree conical bottom.
-Refer to Clemco's AEROLYTE cabinet brand. - 1.11.8 Bicarbonate of soda: Bicarbonate of soda is not recommended for use in standard cabinets.
+Refer to Clemco's Aerolyte® cabinet brand. - 1.11.8 Bicarbonate of soda: Bicarbonate of soda is not recommended for use in standard cabinets.
 Bicarb is a one-use media, which will quickly saturate the filter cartridge(s).
-Refer to Clemco's AEROLYTE cabinet line for cabinets that are specifically designed for use with bicarbonate of soda.
+Refer to Clemco's Aerolyte cabinet line for cabinets that are specifically designed for use with bicarbonate of soda.